DoctorNoonianSoong/Simple-Audio-Sampler/README.md

 # Simple-Audio-Sampler
-Creates amplitude samples of a quarter sound wave of given frequency Tested on Python 3.6.0b2
+Creates amplitude samples of a quarter sound wave of given frequency.

+Tested on Python 3.6.0b2

 The first argument (mandatory) is the frequency of a single tone/note.